-Associate Professor of Music
+Professor of Music

 Director of Orchestras

 Conductor Douglas Droste is recognized as possessing "obvious joy" for making music and a "sure sense of timing" when on the podium.
 Those under his baton routinely acknowledge his in-depth interpretations, keen sense of communication, and personable ability to empower musicians.

-A talented violinist, Droste has soloed with the MSO and Amarillo Virtuosi, and has performed with the orchestras of Indianapolis, Fort Wayne, Oklahoma City, Tulsa, Nashville, Memphis, Lubbock, and the Lancaster Festival.
+A talented violinist, Droste has soloed with the Muncie Symphony, and performed with the orchestras of Indianapolis, Fort Wayne, Oklahoma City, Tulsa, Nashville, Memphis, Lubbock, and the Lancaster Festival.
 He is also skilled on viola, trumpet, and as a tenor.
 Droste holds degrees from The Ohio State University and Texas Tech University.